 For example, start your workday off right by finding that tailored suit, shined shoes, and any other accessories by including the work category into your wardrobe.
 Your morning routine will be sure to thank you for it.

 4. Hang Accessories

 Hats, scarves, and handbags can easily become lost or scrambled in a jumbled mess if you do not have an efficient organizational system.
 Choose to hang hooks on your closet walls if you have space.
-When you are adding the final touches to an outfit, you’ll be able to find that matching hat in a much quicker amount of time than if you stuffed it in a box somewhere.
+Or, you could use this hanger organizer with hooks, perfect to hang ties, belts, scarfs, or hats.
+When you are adding the final touches to an outfit, you’ll be able to find that matching scarf in a much quicker amount of time than if you stuffed it in a box somewhere.

 6. Add Shelving, Racks & Shelf Dividers